-- 1. Regular Class Attendance: The student agrees to attend class on time every day except when the absence is verified through a written excuse from the parent/guardian.
+- 1. Regular class attendance: The student agrees to attend class on time every day except when the absence is verified through a written excuse from the parent/guardian.
 School administration may require official third-party documentation such as a doctor's note for excessive absenteeism and/or tardiness. - 2.
-Maintenance of Passing Grades: The student must maintain passing grades in order to remain in compliance. - 3.
-Social Behavior: The student agrees to acceptable social behavior on campus and at school related activities and agrees to refrain from involvement with drugs, alcohol or tobacco. - 4.
-Classroom, School and District Rules and Policies: The student agrees to follow all classroom, school, and district rules and policies and understands that a referral to the administration for a rule or policy violation may VOID this contract. - 5.
-Transportation: Parent/Guardians are required to provide transportation to and from school.
+Maintenance of passing grades: The student must maintain passing grades in order to remain in compliance. - 3.
+Student Code of Conduct: The student agrees to follow all classroom, school, and district rules and policies and understands that a referral to the administration for a rule or policy violation may VOID this contract. - 4.
+Transportation: parent/guardians are required to provide transportation to and from school.

 It is important to note that Controlled Enrollment Applications will be processed in the order in which they are received.
 A lottery will be instituted if a grade reaches 90% capacity based on student requests.
-For an application to be considered, a records request should be submitted via the school data clerk, and the appropriate enrollment documentation will be sent to the District Office for review.
+For an application to be considered, a records request should be submitted via the school data clerk, and the appropriate enrollment documentation will be sent to the district office for review.